-(c) All inventories, policies and procedures and other documents required by this section shall be maintained on the licensed premises and shall be made readily available to the Office upon request.
+(c) All inventories, policies and procedures and other documents required by this section

 (d) A licensee shall not sell or transfer cannabis or a cannabis product that has been placed on administrative hold by the Office, recalled, or ordered or otherwise required to be destroyed.
 Such cannabis or cannabis products shall be stored securely and separate and apart from other cannabis products while awaiting final disposition.